How To Make Hydrogen Water At Home? Practical And Effective Methods

 Also Read: Hydrogen Water vs Alkaline Water

 Apart from the methods described above, you can generate H2 water in several other ways, as mentioned below.
 However, it is crucial to note that molecular hydrogen water yielded by these methods is not generally suitable for drinking.
-So, while you can try them out at your home, I DO NOT recommend consuming the hydrogen water obtained by these methods.
+So, while you can try them out at your home, I DO NOT recommend consuming the it obtained by these methods.

 A. Magnesium Sticks